SteeltoeOSS/Documentation/docs/4-discovery/3-netflix-eureka.md

 The `eureka:instance:port` setting is the port on which the service is registered.
 The hostName portion is determined automatically at runtime.
 The `eureka:client:shouldFetchRegistry` setting instructs the client NOT to fetch the registry as the app does not need to discover services.
 It only wants to register a service.
 The default for the `shouldFetchRegistry` setting is true.

 The samples and most templates are already set up to read from `appsettings.json`.
-See [Reading Configuration Values](#reading-configuration-values) for more information about reading configuration values.

 ### Bind to Cloud Foundry